Aghadowey

 Aghadowey (from Irish Achadh Dubhthaigh 'Duffy’s field') is a townland in east County Londonderry, Northern Ireland.
 It lies in Aghadowey civil parish, and is part of Causeway Coast and Glens district.
-It is close to the county boundary with County Antrim.
+7 miles south of Coleraine, it is close to the county boundary with County Antrim.

 Sport

 Aghadowey is a popular angling area, with anglers fishing both the River Bann and the Agivey River.
 Aghadowey Stadium hosts regular motorcycle racing, stock car racing, and also rallying as a RallySport Association event, on the disused RAF Mullaghmore airfield.
 Aghadowey was the home circuit (1.003 miles/1.614 km) of the Motor Cycle Road Racing Club of Ireland (MCRRCI) (now Bishopscourt Race Circuit near Downpatrick) and was first used for racing in 1975, after the club was forced to vacate their previous circuit at Maghaberry to make way for a new prison development.

 Aghadowey F.C. was founded in 1968 when the Coleraine and district league formed, before this they played as Agivey.
 They have notable rivalries with both Garvagh F.C. and Kilrea F.C.